MNiazM/AAI-520-Project/README.md

 The Cornell Movie Dialog Corpus is expected at ../Data/Cornell Directory

-CornFlanT5_Chatbot.ipynb runs the chatbot with the trained model files Trained model files are expected at ./flan_t5B_cornell_150k
+CornFlanT5_Chatbot.ipynb runs the chatbot with the trained model files Trained model files are loaded to the hugging face repository 'mniazm/t5cornel150k' The trained model is loaded from the above repository and the chatbot interface will use this model.

-Trained model files are stored in this repository with the directory name "flan_t5B_cornell_150k" This directory requires an additional file by name model.safetensors which can be accessed from the following google drive link. https://drive.google.com/file/d/1URi9vWjrh2Dyb3B-31bUWngro_5Sb4Qe/view?usp=sharing
+Additionally, trained model files are stored in this repository with the directory name "flan_t5B_cornell_150k" One of the large size file needs to be added to the directory to complete the trained model by name model.safetensors which can be accessed from the following google drive link. https://drive.google.com/file/d/1URi9vWjrh2Dyb3B-31bUWngro_5Sb4Qe/view?usp=sharing

 GPT-4o mini based Chatbot model: